Category Archives: 1945 Films

 Despite the colorful cover art Christmas in Connecticut is shot in black and white which is better.

-Supporting players like character actors Sydney Greenstreet, S.Z.
-Sakall and Una O’Connor provide perfect comic timing in their roles which allows the leads to take the stage in the romance department.
+Actors like Sydney Greenstreet, S.Z.
+Sakall and Una O’Connor provide perfect comic timing in their roles allowing the leads to take the stage in the romance department.

 Not to be missed is the timely release of the film in 1945, the year that World War II ended, and a necessary time for a cheery film like Christmas in Connecticut.
 The main character is an Army veteran who begins the film injured in a vet hospital but the film opts not to make it a dreary, real-life experience.